czapek1337/toy-kernel/README.md

 # toy-kernel

-a toy kernel (and maybe an os in the future) that i am working on in my free time
+a unix inspired, non posix compliant micro kernel (more of a monolithic kernel for now though) that i am working on in my spare time

 ## prerequisites